 Contact: Alex Rossman

-LANSING—The Michigan League for Public Policy issued the following statement on the Michigan Legislature’s passage of third-grade reading legislation today.
-The statement can be attributed to Michigan League for Public Policy President and CEO Gilda Z. Jacobs.
+LANSING—The Michigan League for Public Policy continued its push for greater investment in child care, issuing the following statement on a new research report released today by the Michigan Department of Education-Office of Great Start and Public Sector Consultants, Inc. The statement can be attributed to Michigan League for Public Policy President and CEO Gilda Z. Jacobs.

 The Michigan League for Public Policy, www.mlpp.org, is a nonprofit policy institute focused on economic opportunity for all.
 It is the only state-level organization that addresses poverty in a comprehensive way.